Fritz Darges

-Fritz Darges (8 February 1913 – 25 October 2009) was a German SS-Obersturmbannführer (lieutenant colonel) in the Waffen-SS during World War II where he was awarded the Knight's Cross of the Iron Cross.
+Fritz Darges (8 February 1913 – 25 October 2009) was a German SS-Obersturmbannführer (lieutenant colonel) in the Waffen-SS during World War II.
 He served as an adjutant to Martin Bormann and later was a personal adjutant to Adolf Hitler.
+He was awarded the Knight's Cross of the Iron Cross during his time serving in the Eastern Front.

 Early life

 He was born in Dülseberg near Salzwedel.
 After attending school, Darges volunteered to join the SS in April 1933.
 By 1934, he had been selected to become an officer and attended the SS-Junkerschule at Bad Tölz.
 After graduation in April 1935, he was promoted to SS-Untersturmführer (second lieutenant).
 In 1936, he was named Adjutant to Reichsleiter Martin Bormann.
 In May 1937, he joined the Nazi Party, and in September of that same year he was promoted to SS-Obersturmführer (first lieutenant).

 World War II

 In October 1939, he returned to the Waffen-SS as a company commander in the Deutschland and Der Führer Regiments in the SS-VT.
 He fought in the Battle of France and was awarded the Iron Cross 2nd class in July 1940 and promoted to SS-Hauptsturmführer (captain).

 Darges was then posted to the newly formed SS Division Wiking, took part in Operation Barbarossa and was awarded the Iron Cross 1st class in August 1942.
 In March 1943, he became a personal adjutant to Adolf Hitler.
 He was assigned to the Führerbegleitkommando, an SS bodyguard unit that provided personal security for Hitler.
 He was promoted to SS-Obersturmbannführer (lieutenant colonel) in January 1944.